Swapping

 • The gas limit on the destination chain (EVM) will be capped to 10 million gas.

-• The receiver contract on the destination chain must implement the cfReceive function specified in the EVM integration.
+• The receiver contract on the destination chain must implement the cfReceive function specified in this section.

 • If the amount of gas provided is not enough to cover the gas costs of the receiver's logic on the destination chain, the transaction won't be broadcasted.
 An example of a gas estimation is provided below.